BrainhackMTL/psy6983_2021/content/en/modules/installation/linux.md

 1. A new panel should appear on the left-hand side of the screen with a search bar.
    Search for each of the following extensions and press `Install` for the first entry that appears.
 (The author listed for all of these extensions should be "Microsoft".)
       - Python (n.b., you will need to reload VSCode after installing this)
-      - Live Share (n.b., you may need to press "Ctrl/Cmd+Shift+P" and type "install extensions" again after installing this)
-      - Live Share Extension Pack
       - Docker

 ### Python